BKinya/Android-FAQ/README.md

 ### <a name = "getting-android-role"></a> How do I get my first Android Developer role?
 - Have some well-documented projects on GitHub which has a Readme and at least one useful app on Playstore.
 - Update your Linkedin profile with the projects you've worked on, relevant achievements,  volunteer experience, and any previous experiences like internships.
 - Keep your CV updated.
-You'd build one with LinkedIn Resume Builder
+You'd build one with LinkedIn Resume Builder.
 - Set your LinkedIn status to `Open to Network`.
 - Directly reach out to recruiters you know or have interacted with.
 - Check Companies career pages and job boards

 **Tips To increase your chances of landing a Job**
 - Write about the technology you're looking to get a job in.
-In this, case Android.
-You'd write about an API you're recently learning about, a bug you solved etc.
+In this case, Android.
+You'd write about an API you're recently learning about, a bug you solved, etc.
 - Record a video tutorial showing how to do something in Android.
 - Contribute to open-source projects.
 Open-source projects give you an opportunity to learn practically,  practice your skills, and build your confidence.
-- Build an app, while sharing the journey on social media.
+- Build an app while sharing the journey on social media.
 You'd write an article about the journey or record a video and post it on YouTube.
 - Speak at local meet-ups and conferences.

 Check out this podcast: [How to land a job, if you've been laid off or if you are just starting out](https://fragmentedpodcast.com/episodes/238)